Machine Learning vs Generative AI in Fraud Prevention

 How is Generative AI used in fraud prevention?

-Generative AI is still a relatively new technology in fraud prevention.
+Generative AI is still a relatively new technology in fraud prevention and fraud detection systems.
 Today, it’s best suited to be used as a copilot for fraud and compliance operations:

 Ironically, we’ve observed that fraudsters are some of the biggest users of GenAI today.
 They use these LLMs to scale up their scams and make their tactics more effective.